 V BASEL III: LIQUIDITY

 The 2007–2009 financial crisis demonstrated the critical importance of liquidity.
 Before then, funding was easily available at relatively low cost.
 However, the rapid reversal of market sentiment demonstrated how quickly liquidity can evaporate, necessitating unprecedented central bank intervention to support the money markets and individual financial institutions.
+A similar situation may be occurring now because of covid-19.
 As a result, the Basel Committee has adopted two liquidity standards: the LCR and the NSFR.
 These liquidity requirements apply on a consolidated basis.
-Revisions to the LCR, incorporating amendments to the definition of high-quality liquid assets and net cash outflows, were adopted in January 2013.
+Revisions to the LCR, incorporating amendments to the definition of high-quality liquid assets (HQLA) and net cash outflows, were adopted in January 2013.
 Details of the NSFR were published in 2014.
+In March 2020, the Basel Committee stated, 'HQLA stocks should be used to meet liquidity demands.
+Many supervisors are already encouraging banks to make use of these tools, which allow for flexibility in responding to the current circumstances.'

 The LCR is an essential component of the Basel III reforms.
 It seeks to ensure that banks have an adequate stock of unencumbered high-quality liquid assets that can be converted into cash to meet their liquidity needs over a 30-day period under a significant liquidity stress scenario.
 The 30-day period is based on the assumption that this will be sufficient for corrective action to be taken by the bank, or for the bank to be resolved in an orderly manner without exposing the taxpayer to losses.